kingdonb/webservices/README.md

 (controllers/models/views...)/api/...

 4. Routes
 For now you have to edit routes.rb file by hand.
 Insert the following into the routes.rb and add any new routes into the api namespace after creating it above.

-# webservices
+Add any new routes to the :api namespace.

 scope '/', :defaults => { :format => 'json' } do

     namespace :api do

-# web service route
         get 'web_service_name/:id', to: 'web_service_name#show', as: :get_web_service_name

     end

 end

 5. Demo Web Call
 curl http://127.0.0.1:3000/api/web_service_name/10
 This returns the input parameters from the request to confirm the web service route exists.

-Thanks,
-Richard
+## Contributing

 1. Fork it ( http://github.com/<my-github-username>/webservices/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)